-- Hot, hot, hot!
-(Unless a cold soup), hot serving vessel. - Under-liner plate and doily. - Edible vessels are nice, bread bowls, cucumber cups, etc.
+- Hot, hot!
+(Unless a cold soup), hot serving vessel, but not so hot as to continue to cook. - Under-liner plate and doily. - Edible vessels are nice, bread bowls, cucumber cups, etc. - Appropriate for number of courses; 24 oz. average for total meal; do not fill your guest up too soon!
+Food does not taste as good when you are stuffed.

-Terminology
+- Terminology: